A Two-Player Resource-Sharing Game with Asymmetric Information: Conclusions

 \section{Conclusions}

 We have implemented the iterative best response algorithm to find the $\epsilon$-approximate Nash equilibrium of a two-player stochastic resource-sharing game with asymmetric information.
 To handle situations where the players do not trust each other and place no assumptions on the incentives of the opponent, we solved the problem of maximizing the worst-case expected utility of the first player using a novel algorithm that combines drift-plus penalty theory and online optimization techniques.
 An explicit solution can be constructed when both players do not observe the realizations of any of the reward random variables.
 This special case leads to counter-intuitive insights.

-Extending the work to scenarios with multiple players and improving the algorithm to be implemented in an online scenario are possible future work. \appendices
+In our approach, we have assumed that the reward random variables of different resources are independent.
+It should be noted that this assumption can be relaxed without affecting the analysis for the special case when both players do not observe the realizations of any of the reward random variables.
+An interesting question would be what happens in the general case when the reward random variables are not independent.
+While it is still possible to implement our algorithm in this setting, it is not guaranteed that the algorithm will converge to the optimal solution.
+Hence, finding an algorithm for this case that exploits the correlations between the reward random variables could be potential future work.